carpentries-incubator/twitter-with-twarc/_episodes/08-analysis-tools.md

 ## Where We've Been: twarc Built-ins
 We have already looked at the hashtags in a dataset, and the proportions of tweets to retweets.
-But what about the semantic meaning of the tweets?
+But what about content of the tweets?
 For that we need some textual analysis.

 # Sentiment Analysis with TextBlob
+TextBlob is a Python library that does all sorts of text processing, including sentiment analysis.

 Sentiment analysis can be used to estimate the overall positivity or negativity of a text corpus.
 There are a variety of algorythms and scales.
 TextBlob's default `.sentiment` function rates an input text as negative or positive on a scale of -1 to 1.

-TextBlob is a Python library that does all sorts of text processing, including sentiment analysis.
+The sentiment function returns two numbers in the form of a named tuple:

+Sentiment(polarity, subjectivity).

-The sentiment property returns a named tuple of the form Sentiment(polarity, subjectivity).
-The polarity score is a float within the range [-1.0, 1.0].
-The subjectivity is a float within the range [0.0, 1.0] where 0.0 is very objective and 1.0 is very subjective.
+The polarity score is a float
+within the range [-1.0, 1.0].
+Subjectivity is a float within the range [0.0, 1.0] where 0.0 is very objective (ie: does not express strong sentiment) and 1.0 is very subjective.

 Before we can do any sentiment analysis, we need to download